 The present study seeks to investigate the effects of technology spillover on the performance of automobile companies.
 In short, technology spillover is an opportunity to transfer and exploit and obtain information, technology or technical know-how, without prior planning.
 One of the most important indicators in evaluation of cars' manufacturing companies' performance is sales; hence, this study focused on sales variable and took it as a representative of Technology spillover.
 To this aim, the sales data were collected fromthe domestic car manufacturing companies.
 For this mean, sales' pattern during ten years is recognized using Seasonal ARIMA (S-ARIMA) model.
 Akaike Information Criterion...

-Designing an Algorithm for the Resource Investment Problem Considering Calendar, M.Sc.
+M.Sc.
 Thesis Sharif University of Technology ; Shadrokh, Shahram

 Project scheduling problems can be divided into different categories which one of the most important of them is resource investment problem.
 In this problem we are faced with a time limit for completion but resources are available unlimitedly and can be allocated to the project by specific cost.
 One of the most important constraints in real problems is the times that resources are available.
 In this research, resource investment problem considering calendar for resources has been investigated.
 Since resource investment problem is NP-Hard, after a brief overview of the different solutions, we used genetic algorithm to solve this problem.
 For this purpose, after determining chromosome...

 A genetic algorithm for resource investment project scheduling problem, tardiness permitted with penalty, Article European Journal of Operational Research ; Volume 181, Issue 1 , 2007 , Pages 86-101 ; 03772217 (ISSN) ; Kianfar, F ; Sharif University of Technology